marschall/threeten-jpa/README.md

  * can lead to issues with timestamps not representable with the local time zone
  * does not preserve the time zone from the database

-if you're running a JDBC 4.2 compliant driver (like pgjdbc) we would still recommend using `com.github.marschall:threeten-jpa-jdbc42-hibernate` even on Hibernate 5.
+if you're running a JDBC 4.2 compliant driver (like pgjdbc or H2) we would still recommend using `com.github.marschall:threeten-jpa-jdbc42-hibernate` even on Hibernate 5.

 Project Structure
 -----------------